maxsnts/-TARAPI-An-API-Rant-/README.md

 Its just something that became popular and spread like wildfire.

 At some point, someone proposed this new way to build an API, one that “_took advantage_” of the underlying structure of the http protocol.
-People liked it without question the biggest mistake in this assumption:
+People liked it without questioning the biggest mistake in this assumption:
 “Why is the protocol being used to indicate what must be done or has been done?
 Just because http works that way?
 Is it reason enough?”

 It is bad for one main reason: **It conflates transport with execution**